Intro

 Legs are straight with good joints

-Hooves are round & hard
+Hooves are round and hard

 Traditional Colors